wg-dashboard/wg-dashboard/README.md

 3. Download & install node 10
 4. Download and unzip the dashboard
 5. Set `net.ipv4.ip_forward=1` in sysctl
+6. Install CoreDNS (needed for DNS over TLS)
+7. Put CoreDNS in autostart
-6. Optional: Enable ufw and forward port 22 and the desired port of the wireguard instance
+8. Optional: Enable ufw and forward port 22 and the desired port of the wireguard instance
-7. Optional: Put the dashboard in autostart
+9. Put the dashboard in autostart
+10. Start the dashboard service
+11. Enjoy

 ## Features